17 Spectacular places to visit in Malaga (beyond beaches)

 Spread the love

 It is no secret that Malaga offers beautiful sandy beaches.
 But it may surprise you that there is another side to this Spanish city.
-Not many would place Malaga high on their list of cities to visit, but, in truth, this seaside city has so much to offer.
-Even when you visit Malaga in winter, the capital of the Costa del Sol will still thrive.
+Not many would place this Andalusian city high on their list of cities to visit, but, in truth, this seaside city has so much to offer.
+Even when you visit it in winter, the capital of the Costa del Sol will still thrive.
 This buzzing city with balmy weather, stunning scenery and delicious food is worthy of its renowned reputation.
 There are many beautiful places to visit in Malaga.
 Art lovers and history geeks will find plenty of attractions to keep them occupied.
-We did the hard part for you and created a list of the best things to do in Malaga.
+We did the hard part for you and created a list of the best things you need to see.
 Whether this is your first, second or third visit, there is no shortage of attractions here.

-Spend a day or two in Malaga, and it soon becomes clear why tourists flock there.
+Spend a day or two here, and it soon becomes clear why tourists flock there.

 Why is Malaga a popular travel destination?